Skip to content

 2024

-Unruly Navigations, Museum of the African Diaspora, San Francisco, CA.
+Unruly Navigations, Museum of the African Diasphora, San Francisco, CA

 2023

-Petrucci Family Foundation Collection Tibeca Showcase, 371 Broadway, New York, NY.
+Petrucci Family Foundation Collection Tribeca Showcase, 371 Broadway, New York, NY

 The Interior Life: Recent Acquisitions, National Gallery of Art, Washington, D.C.